Are hippies just people?

 Irresponsible dog owners have a peculiar rationale for abandoning their dogs in a city according to the veterinarian.
 “Some guy with a soft heart might take it, if the poundkeeper doesn’t destroy it or if it doesn’t get shot, or run over first.

-They just seem to want to get rid of their problem but “if you doump a dog out on the road, it hasn’t just gone away— it’s still suffering.”
+They just seem to want to get rid of their problem but “if you dump a dog out on the road, it hasn’t just gone away— it’s still suffering.”

 He says he regularly finds dogs tied to the hospital’s gate.
 Some of them have been shot, half drowned, run over and had their legs broken, or simply starved.